ariebovenberg/whenever/docs/overview.rst

     when using values as dictionary keys.

-Unfortunately, mypy's ``--strict-equality`` is *very* strict, forcing you to match aware types exactly.
+Unfortunately, mypy's ``--strict-equality`` is *very* strict, forcing you to match exact types exactly.

 .. code-block:: python